OpenZeppelin/openzeppelin-gsn-provider/README.md

 In addition to the `GSNProvider`, this package includes a `GSNDevProvider`.
 This provider is meant to be used in development and testing environments only, and it acts as both a provider and a relayer in itself.
 Any transactions sent through it will be signed by the sender, and relayed by another address.
 It will register itself in the relay hub as `http://gsn-dev-relayer.openzeppelin.com/`.
 Note that this provider still needs a hub to exist on the network.

 It requires two addresses with funds: one to act as the relayer, and one to act as its owner, who will register it on the hub.
+If these are not set when constructing the provider, they will default to the first two accounts on the local node.

 ```js
 const { GSNDevProvider } = require('@openzeppelin/gsn-provider');